dbdahl/rrepository-1/README.md

 Over time the binary files accumulate such that the git repository gets very large.

+The solution is to:

+1. copy the current repository.
+2. in the copy, delete all but the most recent binaries.
+3. create another git repository on GitHub with this most recent content.
-The solution is to create another give repository.
-Commit just the most recent things.
-Got to Settings -> GitHub Pages, a set it serve the /docs directory.
+4. for the new repository, go to Settings -> GitHub Pages, a set it serve the /docs directory.

-Test that its servers pages correctly, just like the old repository, apart from a slightly different URL.
+5. test that its servers pages correctly, just like the old repository, apart from the different URL.

-Then, quickly rename the original repository to something else, rename the new repository to the original repository.
+6. then, in GitHub pages, have the old repository no longer serve https://r.ddahl.org and make the new one do this.
+7. eventually delete the old git repository.

 Test, test, test.